gudiausha/pyjourney/website/website_updates.md

   - #### To Do:
     - decide how to show real-time changes in database in the front-end
     - go through on how to insert the title of the blogpost in real-time in the card carousel and otherwise as well.

+### Day 4:
+  - Completed the website-took about a week's time.Running perfectly in local system.
+Just small finishing touches
+  - #### To Do:
+    - host it in cloud. thinking of pythonanywhere.com or heruku.com